 Lindane is a pesticide used in certain pharmaceutical treatments for children’s head lice and for scabies.
 The U.S. EPA classifies lindane as one of 22 “Bioaccumulative Chemicals of Concern” in the Great Lakes,1 as a “priority pollutant” under the Clean Water Act,2 and as an “Extremely Hazardous Substance.”3 Lindane is no longer used in the U.S. for agricultural, veterinary, or military purposes.
 Although the majority of lindane was used in agriculture, all forms of lindane are persistent, bioaccumulative, and toxic.
-Support SB 687 and HB 4840 to restrict pharmaceutical use of lindane!
+Support HB 4524 to restrict pharmaceutical use of lindane!

 Lindane is Commonly Found in the Water of the Great Lakes